NEW: Juvenile detention superintendent says the boy is being held in a pod with up to 16 juveniles

 “We don’t have situations like this,” the prosecutor said. “… So it is very difficult.”

-According to her obituary, MaKayla died just three weeks removed from her 8th birthday.
+MaKayla died three weeks after her 8th birthday.

 “My heart is aching because a little girl lost her life really young,” Chasity Arwood, a neighbor of both the victim and the accused, told WATE.
 “My heart is aching, too, because a little boy is having to go through what he’s having to go through.”